MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ## Jumping in

-The best way to learn Guides is by doing, so here are some tips on getting started:
+The best way to learn Dynamics 365 Guides is by doing, so here are some tips on getting started:

 1. Use the Example Guide:

-    - We have included an Example Guide that you can use to learn about Guides.
+    - We have included an Example Guide that you can use to learn about Dynamics 365 Guides.
 It walks you through common workflows and features, provides tips and tricks for great guide creation, and helps you get up to speed by doing!

       ![Example Guide)](media/example-guide.PNG "Example Guide")

-    - Put on your HoloLens, start the HoloLens app in Operator mode, and then select the Example Guide.
+    - Put on your Microsoft HoloLens device, start the HoloLens app in Operator mode, and then select the Example Guide.
 Go through the guide step-by-step to learn about key features.

-    - Edit the guide steps and assets using the PC authoring app or place instructions or holograms using the HoloLens app in Author mode.
+    - Edit the guide steps and assets using the PC authoring app, or place instructions or holograms using the HoloLens app in Author mode.

 2. Create your first guide from scratch, try it out, and analyze it.